MarkJamesHoward/mimic-css/README.md

 # mimic-css

-**mimic-css** is a design system that allows you use standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.
+**mimic-css** is a design system that allows the use of standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.
 From this you gain the benefits of using a design system but without the downside of losing your CSS knowledge at the same time

 So you are enabled to write standard CSS such as `display:flex` and apply a media query inline within the class e.g.